 While everyone seems to be all about Bali, Indonesia’s most visited tourist site is actually located on a different island, the island of Java.
-Borobudur, one of the largest buddhist temples in Asia, and perhaps even in the world, is a must see when visiting Indonesia.
+Borobudur is one of the largest buddhist temples, and one of the most impressive religious buildings in Asia… perhaps even in the world.
+Borobudur is an absolute must see when visiting Indonesia.
 Catch a sunrise and admire the view from the top of the temple, surrounded by fog and high hills this might be one of the most unique sunrises you will ever see in your life.
 Find below more info on Borobudur and why it should be on your bucket list!

 Where is the Borobudur Temple

 Northeast from the famous city of Yogyakarta you will find the Borobudur Temple.
 It is located roughly 40km out of the city, making it a slight drive and adventure to get there, but more on that later.
-Yogyakarta is home to many other tourist sights and natural beautiful sights, so be sure to also check out Mount Merapi, Prambanan, Taman Sari and the stunning surroundings of Yogyakarta, filled with rice fields and spectacular views.
+Yogyakarta is home to many other impressive Indonesian landmarks and beautiful natural sights, so be sure to also check out Mount Merapi, Prambanan, Taman Sari and the stunning surroundings of Yogyakarta, filled with rice fields and spectacular views.
+There are so many things to do in Yogyakarta that you could easily spend a couple of days, or even weeks here!
 Find a map below with the location of Borobudur as well, just to give a bit of an indication where it exactly is!

 Where to stay in Yogyakarta

 For the budget backpackers and solo travelers – We would highly recommend using Hostelworld.com to find the perfect hostel just for you.
 A large range of hostels in Yogyakarta is available, all suiting to your personal preferences.
-Check out the dorms here on Hostelworld.com!
 We personally stayed at Sae Sae Hostel and loved our stay here, the rooms were clean, staff was friendly and there was a great atmosphere.

 How to Get to the Borobudur Temple